 Digital tools make networking easier, especially for introverts.
 LinkedIn is a robust professional networking platform and a great place to look for job opportunities.
-Other social networks give you the chance to showcase your projects, your interests and your sense of humor.
-Keep your online profiles authentic, yet professional.
+Other social networks give you a chance to showcase your projects, your interests and your sense of humor.
+Keep your online profiles authentic yet professional.

 Taking the Work Out of NetworkingGallery Books

 Once you’ve got the basics down, practice your small talk.
 You never know what a short, polite conversation may lead to.